-I first became pregnant at 23.
-While becoming a mother felt like the most natural thing in the world, when thinking about the birth I felt only fear.
-I was determined to discover a ‘better’ way and so sought the kind-hearted guidance and counsel of a midwife friend.
-There aren’t enough words of thanks for what she gave me: good information, making me aware of my options and my rights, and most importantly I understood to trust my body.
-I became confident, excited, empowered.
-Three months later, I was very blessed to deliver my daughter myself surrounded in love and joy in hospital.
+I was 24 and pregnant and while becoming a mother felt like the most natural thing in the world, when thinking about the birth I was shook.
+I sought the kind-hearted guidance and counsel of a midwife friend.
+There aren’t enough words of gratitude for what she gave me: good information, awareness that I had choices, options, rights, – most importantly I came to understand to trust my body.
+I became confident, excited, ready.
+Three months later, I birthed my daughter surrounded in love and joy in hospital.

-After my first pregnancy I knew I wanted to birth my second at home.
-I asked my midwife friend to support me and benefitted so much from the experienced support and unwavering presence she provided before and throughout the birth.
+After my first pregnancy I wanted to birth my second at home.
+I navigated consultant led care, induction and lots of undermining fearful energy around my plans.
+I enlisted the support of my friend to support me as a birth companion and benefitted first hand from the experienced support and unwavering presence she provided before and throughout the birth as well as my partner.
 I danced, I ate, I relaxed, I listened to my body.
-My daughter arrived in the warmth and love of our bed.
-I didn’t move far from that spot for the next five days.
-Totally in love.
+Our baby arrived in the warmth and love of the bed, and I tried not to move far from that spot from as long as possible

-Both births led me to understand how empowering and positive birth can be.
-I wanted to be able to offer others the kind care and access to information that I experienced, and so decided to become a doula.
-At the heart of this decision is a deep knowing that our bodies are incredible and through self-love, relaxing and faith in them, a new experience of birth and life itself is accessible.
+Both births led me to understand that birth is spiritual, raw, enormous, life changing.
+I want to offer my community the deeply personal and kind care they want, access to information, knowledge of our power.
+At the heart of this decision is a deep knowing that life, our intuition and our bodies are incredible and through building our connection with that awareness and belief in ourselves, new possibilities of birth and parenthood become available.

 In 2017 I trained with Nurturing Birth.
 Then studied with Michel Odent and Liliana Lammers, Paramana Doula course.
 I came to better understand birth as an involuntary physiological process which unfolds most effectively when it is undisturbed, when the thinking brain (or neo-cortex) is switched off and when the birthing woman feels safe.

-As a new doula, I am mentored by the lovely Mars Lord of Abuela Doulas.
+I am mentored by some incredible birth workers including Mars Lord of Abuela Doulas.

 things i know